 Only 32% of organisations use predictive workforce analytics, yet 70% of employees interact with AI tools daily (JobsPikr, 2025).
 Workforce analytics takes the same underlying data that monitoring collects and transforms it into organisation-wide patterns, trends, and predictions.
 It doesn’t replace monitoring — it elevates it.

 Monitoring shows an employee spent four hours in a spreadsheet tool.
-Analytics asks: is that normal for this role?
-Is it increasing?
-Is it correlated with overtime?
-Is there a team-wide pattern that signals a workflow problem?
-The shift is from individual data points to aggregated intelligence that drives decisions.
+Analytics, however, asks the deeper questions: is that normal for this role, is it increasing, is it correlated with overtime, and is there a team-wide pattern that signals a workflow problem?
+In short, the shift is from individual data points to aggregated intelligence that drives decisions.

 The analytics layer operates at three depths:

 TraqNext’s insights and reporting is built around all three levels.
-The Activity Summary and Timeline reports deliver descriptive and diagnostic visibility.
-The Predictive Burnout Analysis and anomaly detection engine operate at the predictive tier — the level most monitoring-only tools never reach.
+For instance, the Activity Summary and Timeline reports deliver descriptive and diagnostic visibility, while the Predictive Burnout Analysis and anomaly detection engine operate at the predictive tier — the level most monitoring-only tools never reach.

 What’s the Real Difference Between Employee Monitoring and Analytics?